emeier6/qbb2022-answers/week14-homework/README.md

 	Question 1: In your README, briefly comment on the trends you see in the gut microbiota throughout the first week.

-	Lots of bacteria, predominantly Enterococcus faecalis for all.
-Some with smaller and slightly different amounts of bacteria, but generally all the same.

 	open SRR492186.html
+	#Mostly E. faecalis, very little staph, and no actinobacteria
 	open SRR492183.html
+	#Lots of bacteria, predominantly Enterococcus faecalis for all, some actinobacteria, and some staphyloccocus epedermis.
+Some with smaller and slightly different amounts of bacteria, but generally all the same.
 	open SRR492189.html
+	#Mostly the same as '86.
 	open SRR492190.html
+	#No actinobacteria, about 14% staph.
 	open SRR492193.html
+	#Teeny bit actinobacteria, about 17% staph, and mostly E. faecalis.
+Similar to '83
 	open SRR492194.html
+	#Mostly same as '93
 	open SRR492197.html
+	#HUGE amounts of actinobacteria compared to the others (27%), and 60% E. faecalis (Usially in the 80s-90s).
+Could be diseased state?

 # Step 2: Deconvolute the assembled scaffolds into individual genomes (binning)
 	Question 2: In your README, comment on what metrics in the contigs could we use to group them together?

-	We have the forward and reverse sequences.
+	Contigs are contiguous fragments of DNA sequence from an incomplete draft genome.
+	We have the forward and reverse sequences, which we can use longer sequences to better align to a genome.
+Short regions can be incorrectly assembled into one contig due to a short region of similar sequence.
+	MetaBat2 is cool becauseFor each pair of contigs in a metagenome assembly, MetaBAT calculates their probabilistic distances based on tetranucleotide frequency (TNF) and abundance (i.e., mean base coverage), then the two distances are integrated into one composite distance.
+	All the pairwise distances form a matrix, which then is supplied to a modified k-medoid clustering algorithm to bin contigs iteratively and exhaustively into genome bins.
+	So, we can bin by the most probable sequences in a genome assembly.
+	Deriving a distance to discriminate TNFs of different genomes can be calculated with Euclidean distance of the likelihood of inter- and intra-species genomes, doing so for which species we have databases and a regerence genome for.

 # Step 2A: Create an index of the assembly
 	bwa index assembly.fasta